PROFIT MARGIN: [FAIL]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for OSIR was 1.72% last year, while for this year it is 25.93%.
-Although the AR to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Accounts Receivable to Sales for OSIR was 93.46% last year, while for this year it is 57.22%.
+Since the AR to sales is decreasing by -36.24% the stock passes this criterion.

 LONG TERM DEBT/EQUITY RATIO: [PASS]

-OSIR's trailing twelve-month Debt/Equity ratio (0.40%) is a little higher than what this methodology is looking for, but is still at an acceptable level.
-The superior companies that you are looking for don't need to borrow money in order to grow.
-This company has borrowed very little which is still OK.
+OSIR's trailing twelve-month Debt/Equity ratio (0.00%) is at a great level according to this methodology because the superior companies that you are looking for don't need to borrow money in order to grow.

 "THE FOOL RATIO" (P/E TO GROWTH): [FAIL]